Personal Income Tax

 - Premiums for life insurances or annuities (except for qualifying pension plans) can be deducted up to a maximum of AWG 10,000.

-- Interest relating to the own dwelling house is tax deductible up to a maximum of AWG 50,000 per year.
+- Interest relating to the purchase of a dwelling house is tax deductible up to a maximum of AWG 40,000 per year.

 - A maximum amount of AWG 3,360 can be deducted for payments made to a qualified savings plan.

-- Gifts/ donations are only tax deductible with a maximum of AWG 50,000 per calendar year.
+- Gifts/ donations are only tax deductible with a maximum of AWG 50,000 per book year.

 - Penalties paid are not tax deductible for personal income tax purposes.

-- Interest income from credit institutions not taxable.
-Interest received from deposits at qualifying institutions (i.e. institutions in Aruba or abroad which are subject to supervision) are exempt from personal income tax.
+- Interest income from credit institutions.
+Interest received from deposits at qualifying institutions (i.e. institutions in Aruba or abroad which are subject to supervision) are exempt from individual income tax.
 Interest received on government bonds however is taxable against the normal personal income tax rate.

 - Invoice requirements for entrepreneurs.
 All invoices must (i) be numbered consecutively, (ii) be dated, (iii) mention the date on which the goods are delivered or the service is performed, (iv) mention the entrepreneurs' name, address and personal identification number for tax purposes ("tax PIN"), (v) mention the name and address of the buyer of the goods or recipient of the services, (vi) mention a description of the goods sold and delivered and/or the services rendered, including quantities involved and (vii) mention the consideration owed.
 The same requirements are also applicable to cash register receipts, with the exception of the listing of the name and address of the buyer.